Simonjonah/taskmanagement/README.txt

 7. open you terminal run php artisan serve
 8 the site will open, you can register as well or use this login details to enter admin:
 9. Email simonudo74@gmail.com password: 000000000

+10. Import database "taskmanagement.sql" in this folder
-10. start to enjoy the website
+11. start to enjoy the website
+12. Should have any difficulty please do not hesitate to reach out to me using the above email

 11 Hope to hear positive response from you, thank you.